 “I was sleeping at 64% efficiency before I had Bruno.
 By the end of the six weeks with Bruno, I improved to 99%.”

-More Shelter to Service Dogs
+More Shelter to Service Updates

 • Jeff and Maddie Are Better Together